ShehabML/Medical-Image-Segmentation/README.md

-# Medical-Image-Segmentation
+# Medical Image Segmentation using a U-Net

-Implementing a U-Net architecture to Apply image segmentation into medical images to detect medical tools using a Kaggle dataset
+In this project a try to implement a U-Net architecture from scratch to apply Image Segmentation on medical tools during surgical operations.